evangolden/product_development/README.md

   Client Team: Draco Malfoy (Product Owner), Lucius Malfoy (Stakeholder 1), Sirius Black (Stakeholder 2), Fred Weasley (Stakeholder 3), George Weasley (Stakeholder 4), Ginny                    Weasley (Stakeholder 5)

  Project Phases: (Sprints are 2 weeks)
-  Sprint 0 - Kick off and set up (user stories can be pulled into Sprint 0, if there is time) Phase 1) Sprint 1 - Sprint 3 (Backend development and QA | UX/UI definition) Phase 2) Sprint 4 - Sprint 7 (Frontend development and QA) Phase 3) Sprint 8 - Sprint 9 (Documentation (design, user, admin) | Product launch)
+  Sprint 0 - Kick off and set up.
+User stories can be pulled into Sprint 0, if there is time; however, expectation is this is not a sprint that is developing and releasing         product code.
+Deployed configurations and processes are primarily to prepare for sprints that work towards feature development.
+  Phase 1) Sprint 1 - Sprint 3
+  Phase 2) Sprint 4 - Sprint 7
+  Phase 3) Sprint 8 - Sprint 10

   Assumptions
    1) Scrum team will break down features into stories, estimate stories, develop stories, test stories, and deploy stories.